KrisztaT/bookswap/README.md

 ## B - Wireframes updates

-After reaching an agreement to implement an edit modal for book and listing details, high-level connections were promptly updated as follows.
+After reaching an agreement to implement an edit modal for book and listing details, high-level connections were updated as follows.

 ![High level connections implemented](./docs/high_level_functions_and_page_connections_implemented.png)